- Why Research

 Current investigation: Dr. Prat and his colleagues will conduct molecular analyses on tumor samples from patients enrolled in the SOLTI-1402 CORALLEEN, a randomized phase II neoadjuvant clinical trial comparing the efficacy of endocrine therapy plus the CDK4/6 inhibitor, ribociclib, versus multi-agent chemotherapy.
 Their goals are to identify markers that can 1) guide the decision to treat with CDK4/6 inhibitors versus chemotherapy; 2) identify a group of patients with early-stage, HR-positive breast cancer who can be spared chemotherapy; 3) identify those patients not likely to respond to CDK 4/6 inhibitors or chemotherapy.

-In 2012, Aleix returned to Barcelona and is currently the Head of the Medical Oncology Service at the Hospital Clínic of Barcelona and the Head of the Translational Genomics and Targeted Therapeutics in Solid Tumors Group at IDIBAPS.
-He is also a member of the executive boards of the Breast International Group (BIG) and SOLTI, a Spanish clinical trial cooperative group.
+Aleix Prat is the Head of the Medical Oncology Department of the Hospital Clínic Barcelona (Spain), Associate Professor at the University of Barcelona and Head of the Translational Genomics and Targeted Therapeutics in Solid Tumors Lab at IDIBAPS.